edenspiekermann/espi-devblog/_posts/2016-02-10-introducing-spritesh.md

 Given how little this script does, using it should be pretty straightforward.
 Also all options have sensible defaults so that you can actually get started without struggling too much.

 Basically you give it an input folder (the current one by default), and spritesh will generate the sprite from the SVG files found.
-You can then specify a custom viewbow, and a prefix for the `id` attribute of each icon.
+You can then specify a custom viewbox, and a prefix for the `id` attribute of each icon.
 That’s pretty much it.
 The rough version would be:

 {% highlight markdown %}
 Usage: spritesh [options]